SamKacer/HearthstoneCardLookup/readme.md

 ```

 ## Changelog

+### v0.10.2
+- fix classes not being shown for multi-class cards
+- updated last tested NVDA version to 2024.4.1

 ### v0.10.1
 - fix not all runes showing for cards that have multiple rune types like "Climactic Necrotic Explosion"